lilyjma/Flask-React-Postgres/README.md

     ```az appservice plan create --name myServicePlanName --resource-group myResourceGroup --location westus```

-    There are locations other than westus.
+    There are locations other than *westus*.
 A json object will pop up when the command is done.

 3. Create a Web App instance : (Note that the app name must be unique.)

     ```az webapp create --name myUniqueAppName --plan myServicePlanName --resource-group myResourceGroup```

-    Find the web app instance you've just created on Azure Portal's.
-In the 'Overview' tab, find 'URL' on the top right portion of the page.
+    Find the web app instance you've just created on Azure Portal.
+In the 'Overview' tab, find *URL* on the top right portion of the page.
 This is your app's URL, and it looks something like this : https://myUniqueAppName.azurewebsites.net.
 Save it to use for the next step.

 4. Make the web app a service principal :

-    ```az ad sp create-for-rbac --name http://my-applications-url --skip-assignment```
+    ```az ad sp create-for-rbac --name https://myUniqueAppName.azurewebsites.net --skip-assignment```

-    After ```--name``` , user your app's url.
+    After ```--name``` , use your app's url.

-    After the above comand runs, something like this is returned:
+    When the command finishes running, something like this is returned:
     ```
         {
-           "appId": "11b855c6-43a5-415b-bd34-042a4509c179",
+           "appId": "my-app-id",
            "displayName": "myUniqueAppName.azurewebsites.net",
            "name": "https://myUniqueAppName.azurewebsites.net",
-           "password": "5ad92c90-9e0b-4bcb-a3ad-a121e9076af1",
+           "password": "my-password",
-           "tenant": "72f998be-86f2-51ae-01af-2d5cd110db40"
+           "tenant": "my-tenant"
         }
     ```

-    Later when you set environment variables, you'll need this info.
-The *tenant* will be saved as 'AZURE_TENANT_ID', *appId* as 'AZURE_CLIENT_ID', and *password* as 'AZURE_CLIENT_SECRET'.
+   Save this info in your favorite editor.
+In the next step, you'll set *appId* as an environment variable called 'AZURE_CLIENT_ID', and in a later step, you'll also set *tenant* as 'AZURE_TENANT_ID'and *password* as 'AZURE_CLIENT_SECRET'.

-5. Authorize the service principal to perform key operations in your key vault:
+5. Authorize the service principal to perform operations in your key vault:

     ```
-    export AZURE_CLIENT_ID="your-azure-client-id"
+    export AZURE_CLIENT_ID="my-azure-client-id"
     ```

    ```